 Collecting Evidence Following a Car Crash Caused by Texting While Driving

 Cellphone records documenting calls and texts can be obtained by a Lincoln texting while driving attorney.
 However, the at-fault party may have been looking at social media or browsing the Internet when he or she caused the wreck, which could be difficult to obtain records for.
 Cellphone tower records could be examined for IP addresses.

 Call a Lincoln Texting While Driving Attorney

 If you were injured in a wreck caused by a driver who was using his or her cellphone at the time of the accident, you may be eligible for compensation.
 Following a car crash that was caused by another party, it is not fair for you to be stuck with the expensive bills.
 Call a Lincoln texting while driving lawyer.
-Let a seasoned attorney at Berry Law Firm fight for your right to recovery.
+Let a seasoned attorney at Berry Law fight for your right to recovery.